Gender Affirmation Surgery

 How can I Prepare for Gender Affirmation Surgery?

 All plastic surgery procedures require consideration of physical and emotional outcomes.
 These are magnified amongst patients who seek gender affirmation procedures.
 The mental preparation that is necessary before surgery may come in part from an ongoing conversation with a qualified therapist or psychiatrist.
 However beneficial this may be, though, there is also significant value in hearing from patients themselves.
 Gender affirmation is still a relatively uncommon path.
 As such, it may be difficult to find people within one's local community who can offer relevant insights.
-In such situations, resources like I Am: Trans People Speak can be beneficial.

 On the physical level of preparation, patients will receive clear, detailed pre-operative instructions from the doctor.
 Suggestions may range from lifestyle changes like avoiding tobacco and alcohol to planning for recovery.
 It's never too soon to begin planning for that.
 Patients must consider which friends and family members may be available and willing to help them on a daily basis while they heal.
 A strong support system is vital to the recovery process.
 Patients will rely on help for meals, medications, child or pet care, domestic duties like cooking or laundry, and, equally as important, good company on a day-to-day basis.